 on-campus student communities formed around a theme or specific field

 of study.
-They are a smaller, more intimate environment where you can
+They provide a supportive environment where you can

 Your college experience is about nonstop learning and preparing you